What is a Security Deposit on a NYC Rental Application?

 Examples of what this entails should be outlined in the lease.

-For instance, this could be damaging to floors, appliances, walls, windows and apartment amenities, both cosmetic and functional.
+For instance, this could damage both cosmetic and functional floors, appliances, walls, windows, and apartment amenities.

 Many landlords will require you to repair nail holes in the walls.
-They could also deduct for painting costs if you've painted the apartment a different color.
+They could also deduct for painting costs if you've painted the apartment differently.

 Another prime example of when a landlord can withhold your security is if you break the lease before it is up.

-This is a violation of your contract and the landlord is entitled to compensation.
+This violates your contract, and the landlord is entitled to compensation.

-Of course, if you've made an arrangement with your landlord prior to breaking it, they may be willing to return it to you, especially if they've already found a new tenant.
+Of course, if you've arranged with your landlord before breaking it, they may be willing to return it to you, mainly if they've already found a new tenant.

-If your rent is in arrears by the time your lease is up, you'll probably not be seeing your security deposit.
+If your rent is in arrears by the time your lease is up, you'll probably not see your security deposit.

-There are different reasons why someone might stop paying their rent, but it may be very difficult for you to get your money returned.
+There are different reasons why someone might stop paying their rent, but it may be challenging for you to get your money returned.

 You can also have your deposit withheld even before signing a lease.

-Deposits are normally refundable, but there are situations where this may not be the case.
+Deposits are usually refundable, but this may not be true in some situations.

 If you put money down for an apartment but back out or drag your feet, the landlord may want compensation for lost rent and time.